2018 – SUMMER

-I do not teach in Semester 3, which means that during this period I mainly work on academic research, as well as the administrative tasks associated with my role as Undergraduate Coordinator for the Literatures in English section at UWI-St. Augustine.
-These tasks concern the 2018/2019 academic year: scheduling our courses, updating relevant entries in the Student Handbook, and so on.
+I do not teach during the summer term, which means that during this period I mainly work on academic research, course updates, and the administrative tasks associated with my role as Undergraduate Coordinator for the Literatures in English section at UWI-St. Augustine.
+These tasks concern the 2018/2019 academic year: scheduling our courses, updating relevant entries in the new Student Handbook, and so on.

 I am revising a conference presentation given at the 2017 Annual Conference on West Indian Literature into a full-length essay.
 The title of the presentation is “Slave Play: Puerto Rico and the Imperial Logic of Transatlantic Slavery” and the essay title will be something similar.
 It concerns one of the most popular board games of the past decade: Andreas Seyfarth’s Puerto Rico (2002).
 My plan is to submit this essay to Caribbean Quarterly by the end of this semester.